 |K12 Academy||K12 Private Academy||Yes||K-12|

 *This list has been compiled to help families as they select which remote-learning program is best for their athlete and is not inclusive of all available programs.

 - Skaters should be 9 years old or a minimum of 4th grade, based on ability to work without 1-1 supervision.

 - Skaters will be asked to leave all materials, other than what is needed for schooling, in their locker.

-- Gaming, cell phone conversations, and other distracting activities will not be allowed.
+- Gaming, social media, cell phone conversations, and other distracting activities will not be allowed.

 Health and Safety Guidelines

-- Space will be disinfected in between morning and afternoon blocks, and in evening.
+- Space will be disinfected between morning and afternoon blocks, and in the evening.